-Keratosis pilaris is an extremely common condition affecting roughly 40 percent of adults and over half of all adolescents.
+Have you ever asked yourself, “What are these red bumps on my skin?”
+Keratosis pilaris, or the red dots you see on your skin, is an extremely common condition affecting roughly 40 percent of adults and over half of all adolescents.
 If you are one of the countless individuals with keratosis pilaris, you understand how this condition can be frustrating, even if you may not know much about it.
-Here, our board-certified dermatologists share helpful information about keratosis pilaris.
+Here, our board-certified dermatologists share helpful information about this skin condition and how to get rid of keratosis pilaris.

 What is keratosis pilaris?

 Keratosis pilaris is a skin condition defined by patches of rough, dry skin accompanied by small bumps.
 The condition most often appears during adolescence, with up to 80 percent of children having it to some degree.
 It generally reaches its peak during puberty.
 For many, the symptoms last to adulthood and do not show signs of clearing up until they reach their thirties.
 While the condition is benign, many adult sufferers find it to be cosmetically displeasing.